Epinephrine autoinjector: Canada

 As of May 2019, in Canada the wholesale cost of a single EpiPen is approximately CA$95.00.

 Europe

-As of September 2016, two EpiPens cost around $100 in France and at maximum 10€ for members of the statutory health insurance in Germany.
+As of September 2016, two EpiPens cost around $100 in France.

+As of August 2025 an EpiPen costs at maximum 10€ for members of the statutory health insurance in Germany if prescribed by a doctor.

 As of September 2016, two Jext autoinjectors cost users about £8.50 (US$) in Britain, and the National Health Service pays around £48 (US$) in order to make them available; that price was about 17 percent less than 2013.

 Supplies of 150 microgram adrenaline auto-injectors were said to be “critical” in the United Kingdom in October 2018.
 Community pharmacists were told to prioritise supplies for children weighing 25 kg or less.
 Mylan identified shortages because of manufacturing problems in May 2018.

 United States

 In October 2016 the CEO of Mylan testified to Congress that Pfizer/King charged Mylan about $34.50 for one EpiPen.
 The devices deliver about $1 worth of drug.
 In September 2016, a Silicon Valley engineering consultancy performed a teardown analysis of the EpiPen and estimated the manufacturing and packaging costs at about $10 for a two-pack.

 The EpiPen, manufactured by Meridian Medical Technologies, and marketed by Mylan, has dominated the market.
 In 2007 when Mylan acquired the rights to market the product, annual sales of all epinephrine autoinjectors were about $200 million and EpiPen had around 90% of the market; in 2015 the market size was around $1.5 billion and Mylan still had about 90% of the market.
 Mylan raised the price from around $100 for a package of two EpiPens in 2007 to around $600 in 2016.
 In the United Kingdom, an EpiPen costs £26.45 as of 2015.
 In Canada they are about 120 CAD each.

 Mylan acquired the right to market the EpiPen line of epinephrine autoinjector devices from Merck KGaA as part of their 2007 deal.
 Heather Bresch, Mylan's CEO, saw an opportunity to increase sales in the US through marketing and advocacy, and the company launched a marketing campaign to increase awareness of the dangers of anaphylaxis for people with severe allergies that made the EpiPen brand as identified with epinephrine autoinjectors as Kleenex is for facial tissue; the company also successfully lobbied the FDA to broaden the label to include risk of anaphylaxis and in parallel, successfully lobbied Congress to generate legislation making EpiPens available in public places like defibrillators are, and hired the same people that Medtronic had worked with on defibrillator legislation to do so.